Redefining non-IID Data in Federated Learning for Computer Vision Tasks: Migrating from Labels to Embeddings for Task-Specific Data Distributions: Introduction

 Nevertheless, the above-mentioned class-based (equivalently, label-based) data heterogeneity may not be a perfect match for other types of tasks, specifically computer vision tasks beyond classification, such as surface normal estimation, depth estimation, edge detection, and object detection~\cite{taskonomy,he2021fedcv} (see Fig.~\ref{fig:taskonomy} for a list of these tasks).
 Intuitively, the ineffectiveness of class-based data heterogeneity for generic computer vision tasks stems from the fact that non-classification vision tasks do not necessarily \textit{perceive} data distribution in the same way as classification tasks.
 In fact, \textit{their perception of data heterogeneity can be label-independent and majorly different from each other: an aspect largely overlooked in the FL literature.} For instance, the “2D Edges” task may be more sensitive to the configuration of edges within an image rather than its label.
 In this context, two datapoints with the same label (e.g., both with “Living Room” label) may exhibit highly different edge structures, rendering them heterogeneous from the perspective of the “2D Edges” task.
 Conversely, two datapoints with different labels (e.g., “Living Room” and “Kitchen”) might have similar edge structures, making them homogeneous for this task.
 This highlights the need for methodologies in FL that emulate data heterogeneity based on the unique perspectives of vision tasks to data.

 Building on the above intuition, in this paper, we propose the following fundamental hypothesis: \begin{quote} \textit{As we demonstrate in this paper, the performance of FL for generic computer vision tasks has been \textit{overestimated} in prior studies~\cite{zhuang2023mas, lu2024fedhca2, mortaheb2022personalized,cai2023many}.
-These studies largely depend on class-based heterogeneity, which fails to accurately reflect the data distribution in real-world clients' local datasets.
+These studies largely depend on class-based heterogeneity, which fails to accurately reflect the data distribution in non-classification computer vision tasks.
 Consequently, the actual performance and robustness of FL, and its variants, in handling data heterogeneity for generic computer vision tasks remain largely unexplored, highlighting a significant gap in the current literature.} \end{quote}

 To bridge this gap, we redefine the notion of data heterogeneity in FL for computer vision tasks as follows:

 \begin{quote} \textit{Instead of inducing heterogeneity solely from a raw data perspective, we propose a migration towards assessing data heterogeneity through the unique perspective of each task to the data after applying task-specific transformations on data.} \end{quote}